skris56uic/cs580_final_project/Solution_3/Report.md

-# Problem 3 Report: Sequential Hash Join
+# Solution Report

 ## Implementation Details

 I implemented a **Sequential Hash Join** (Left-Deep Plan) to evaluate the $k$-line join query.
 This approach builds the result incrementally by joining the accumulated result with the next relation in the sequence.
+The code can be found in `Solution.js`.

 ### Algorithm Steps